Emergent Spacetime and Cosmic Inflation: Cosmic inflation from time-dependent matrices

-The mathematical parallelism between quantum mechanics and NC spacetime suggests how to formulate the cosmic inflation as a dynamical system.
-First note that the NC space \eq{extra-nc2n} in commutative limit becomes a phase space with the symplectic form
+The mathematical parallel between quantum mechanics and NC spacetime offers insights into formulating cosmic inflation as a dynamical system.
+First note that the NC space \eq{1extra-nc2n} in commutative limit becomes a phase space with the symplectic form

-The dynamics of Hamiltonian systems is characterized by the invariance of phase space volume under time evolution and the conservation of phase space volume for divergenceless Hamiltonian flows is known as the Liouville theorem \cite{sg-book}.
-However, the cosmic inflation means that the volume of spacetime phase space has to exponentially expand as we have seen from the above mechanical analogue.
-Hence the cosmic inflation as a dynamical system has to be regarded as a non-Hamiltonian system and a generalized Liouville theorem is necessary to describe the exponential expansion of spacetime.
-We have already explained above how such a non-Hamiltonian dynamics can be formulated in terms of a {\it conformal} Hamiltonian dynamics characterized by the (local) flow obeying Eq. \eq{conformal}.
-See Appendix A for a mathematical exposition of general time-dependent nonconservative dynamical systems.\footnote{We want to remark that such systems ubiquitously arise in, e.g., dynamical systems with friction and nonequilibrium statistical mechanics.
-Recently the statistical mechanics of non-Hamiltonian systems has been formulated using a generalized Liouville measure to study the simulation of molecular dynamics.
-See, for example, \cite{chemistry1,chemistry2,chemistry3,chemistry4}.
-We think that their formulation may be useful to understand the evolution of our early universe, especially, regarding to the issue of the cosmic Landau damping discussed in the last section.}
+Hamiltonian systems generated by divergenceless Hamiltonian flows are characterized by the invariance of phase space volume under time evolution, which is known as the Liouville theorem \cite{sg-book}.
+However, the cosmic inflation indicates that the volume of spacetime phase space has to exponentially expand as seen from the above mechanical analogue.
+Hence a generalized Liouville theorem is necessary to describe the exponential expansion of spacetime.
+We have already observed how a non-Hamiltonian dynamics can be formulated in terms of a {\it conformal} Hamiltonian dynamics characterized by the flow obeying Eq. \eq{conformal}.
+See Appendix A for a mathematical exposition of general time-dependent nonconservative dynamical systems.